 You can sign up for an Original Medicare or MA plan as soon you first become eligible.
-Your initial eligibility for Medicare begins three months before your 65th birthday and lasts for seven months.31 For every year after that, you can sign up or make changes to your Medicare coverage during the Fall open enrollment period.
-If the open enrollment period has passed, you still may be able to sign up for a plan under certain circumstances referred to as special enrollment periods (SEPs).32 are under 65 and qualifying under an ESRD diagnosis you generally become eligible after a kidney transplant or 3 months after you begin regular dialysis.
+Your initial eligibility are under 65 and qualifying under an ESRD diagnosis you generally become eligible after a kidney transplant or 3 months after you begin regular dialysis.
 If you have ALS, you may become eligible for Original Medicare as soon as you begin receiving Social Security Disability benefits.33